Ratibida columnifera aka Longhead Coneflower

 Longhead Coneflower, Mexican Hat Plant, Prairie Coneflower, Redspike Mexican Hat, Thimble Flower

-How to care for Longhead Coneflower
+How difficult is it to take care of Longhead Coneflower

 Caring for Longhead Coneflower is a breeze, as it is highly adaptable and forgiving to minor neglect.